OffchainLabs/nitro/docs/migration/dapp_migration.md

 #### Dapps

 - **Gas Accounting**: it is now consistent with the L1 EVM, L2 gas usage will change due to different accounting from ArbGas.
 Any hard-coded gas values should be changed accordingly (the same applies to any gas amount used in conjuntion with `gasleft`).
 That said, you shouldn't be hard-coding any gas values just like in Ethereum, since both the L1 and L2 gas schedule may change in the future.
+    - Although in Nitro L2 opcodes are now priced the exact same as Eth L1 - you still have to pay for the L1 calldata (which gets represented as L2 gas units).
+Your transactions' gas used won't be the same as Eth L1 but during contract execution the opcode cost and `gasleft` interactions are now better aligned with Eth L1.
+Read more [here](https://medium.com/offchainlabs/understanding-arbitrum-2-dimensional-fees-fd1d582596c9).

 - **No more storage gas**: there is no more concept of a separate pool of storage gas, and opcodes are priced identically to the L1 EVM.